1Hive/dandelion-template/README.md

 | ----- | ---------- | ---------------- | ---------------- |
 | Agent | RUN_SCRIPT | Dandelion Voting | Dandelion Voting |
 | Agent | EXECUTE    | Dandelion Voting | Dandelion Voting |

+## Contributing

+We welcome community contributions!

+Please check out our [open Issues](https://github.com/1Hive/dandelion-org/issues) to get started.

+If you discover something that could potentially impact security, please notify us immediately.
+The quickest way to reach us is via the #dev channel in our [team Keybase chat](https://1hive.org/contribute/keybase).
+Just say hi and that you discovered a potential security vulnerability and we'll DM you to discuss details.